-Berklee graduate assistantships allow graduate students on the Boston campus to work in the Berklee College of Music Voice Department and the Berklee Career Center.
-These paid positions are open to both domestic and international students, and pay $15 per hour, 10-15 hours per week, during the academic year.
+Berklee graduate assistantships allow graduate students on the Boston campus to work in the college's Voice Department, the Berklee Global Jazz Institute (BGJI), and the Berklee Career Center.
+Open to both domestic and international students, these positions pay $18 an hour, 10 to 20 hours per week, and require a U.S. Social Security number.
 Please see the position descriptions below and the instructions on how to apply.

 Berklee Student Employment offers an opportunity for students to defray tuition and living expenses while broadening professional networks and gaining valuable work experience and professional skills.
-Each year, thousands of individual student employment positions open to and are filled by domestic and international undergraduate and graduate students from the College and Conservatory.
+Each year, thousands of individual student employment positions are filled by domestic and international undergraduate and graduate students from the College and Conservatory.
 Student employment positions represent a variety of roles, including performances on and off campus, administrative and technology-based roles, production and concert operation roles, and tutoring, teaching, and community service positions.
 The Student Employment team supports student employees by providing enhanced resources, advising around application strategy and interview preparation, and programming specific to supporting and coaching student employees.
-To learn more about the program, eligibility criteria, and how to apply, please visit berklee.edu/se.
+To learn more about the program, eligibility criteria, and how to apply, please visit the Student Employment page.

 Career Center Graduate Assistant

-The Berklee Career Center provides expert guidance, cutting-edge resources, and professional development experiences to students at Berklee College of Music and Boston Conservatory at Berklee.
-The Career Center is a dynamic department that is at the forefront of the institutional mission and is seeking strong student leaders to represent the office as ambassadors while supporting daily office operations.
+The Berklee Career Center provides expert guidance, cutting-edge resources, and professional development experiences to students at the College and Conservatory.
+A dynamic department at the forefront of Berklee's institutional mission, the Career Center is seeking strong student leaders to represent the office as ambassadors while supporting daily office operations.

-- supporting the career staff and undergraduate student employees with events and programs;
+- supporting Career Center staff and undergraduate student employees with events and programs;

 - taking a leadership role in the peer-to-peer advising program, social media and marketing strategy, employer relations and development efforts, and student employment and internship programs for the institution;